A nearly completed California Men’s Colony (CMC) mural project exemplifies the nature of living in a non-designated programming facility (NDPF).

 The mural has hidden gems throughout.
 Dory and Nemo may be easy to find, but Buzz Lightyear, Mr. Monopoly, a selfie-taking roller-skater, Gollum from “Lord of the Rings” and other clandestine creations are strategically placed throughout the art.

 The Facility B artists represent NDPF programming at its best.
 They serve as examples of the benefits of NDPF programming.

 Correctional Lt.
 B. Escobedo and Sgt.
 D. Irwin, proponents of the mural’s creation, have witnessed its unifying and therapeutic effect on the population.
-Many individuals have assisted in the creation, while others are seen each day sitting at nearby tables peacefully watching the artists at work.
+Many have assisted with the mural.
+Aside from the artists benefiting from the work, others can be seen sitting at nearby tables peacefully watching the artists.

-The teamwork and periods of tranquility brought about by this project are clear evidence of the changes each incarcerated individual has made in their life, according to those involved.
+The teamwork and periods of tranquility brought about by this project are evidence of rehabilitation.

 Final touch-ups are in progress, as artists intend to add a few more hidden gems.

 By Lt.
 John Hill, AA/PIO